We must do better over MP standards, says Chancellor Rishi Sunak

 - Published

-The government needs "do better than we did last week" in handling MPs' standards, Rishi Sunak has said.
+The government needs to "do better than we did last week" in handling MPs' standards, Rishi Sunak has said.

-The government was forced to do a U-turn after widespread outrage over its attempt to block the punishment of Tory MP Owen Paterson for paid lobbying.
+Ministers were forced to do a U-turn after widespread outrage over their attempt to block the punishment of Tory MP Owen Paterson for paid lobbying.

 The chancellor told the BBC that correct processes should be "followed to the letter" in such cases.